 A good digital portfolio for student is not just a collection of artifacts.
 It is about being a product that entails the final outcomes of projects and the process associated with them.
 Students can capture the process while building an artifact, document with reflection on what worked, what did not and think about the scope for improvement.
 Note both successes and failures.
 The process of maintaining a portfolio encourages students to be actively involved throughout.

 Student Digital Portfolios as a Learning Tool: Digital Portfolios “are a way to generate learning as well as document learning” (Basken, 2008).
 Documenting the process of learning is important since the process that goes behind the learning often gets neglected otherwise.
 When students build their portfolios, it provides them with a space to evaluate their work, reflect on it and make connections between different yet overlapping topics and activities.

 Digital portfolios support students’ knowledge construction, building on existing knowledge.
-Learning happens most effectively when students construct knowledge for themselves; they are actively involved in the learning process.
+Learning happens most effectively when students construct knowledge for themselves and actively participate in the learning process.
 Students can better form their knowledge network when they share their work and learnings with others (peers/teachers).
 These interactions with their peers and mentors can give them insights that they may not have otherwise thought of, thus enriching their own learning.

 So creating a portfolio and sharing it with friends and family is like sharing a story of your learning.

 So far, we have discussed the power of digital portfolios and how students can reap the benefits of starting their portfolios early on.

 The question here is, how do students get started with digital portfolios: